lzd19981105/Falcon/README.md

 ## News 🚀🚀🚀

 - `2024/11/27`: Falcon has been released.
-The model checkpoints is now available on HuggingFace, and both training / evaluation data and scripts are open-sourced.
+The model checkpoints is now available on HuggingFace & modelscope, and both training / evaluation scripts are open-sourced.
+The FCD-78M dataset is coming soon!

 ## Model Zoo